 The recovery in equity markets that began six weeks ago continued during April as the panic selling that so characterised March was replaced by optimism on news that remained broadly positive.
 The policy of lockdown has been as successful in bringing down the fatality rate in western economies as it was in China and governments globally have launched economic stimulus and support packages on an unprecedented scale.
 There have even been modest advances in treatment.

 For the past six weeks investors have largely ignored bad news as they looked across the second quarter of the year’s V-shaped chasm in economic activity to the third and final quarter, where we have largely exited lockdown and are returning to business as usual.
 Or at least to ‘new normal’.
 What follows now is a period where much of that bad news arrives in the form of company trading updates, economic statistics and business surveys that simply show what we already suspect but nonetheless will dampen the animal spirits needed to propel markets higher.

-Over the month the UK FTSE 100 Index returned 3.9%, the MSCI Europe ex UK 4.6% and the US S&P 500 Index, with its large technology sector, 10.91% to sterling investors.
+Over the month the UK top 100 companies index returned 3.9%, the MSCI Europe ex UK 4.6% and the US S&P 500 Index, with its large technology sector, 10.91% to sterling investors.
 Rallies have been very much in line with our expectation that we would see a technical rally of 30% to 50% of the fall after which investors would need yet more positive news to make further progress and the slightly more defensive central asset allocation we adopted at the start of the month.

 Our weightings are based on sterling as a base currency